varmaprr/Confluent-Kafka-Certification/kafka-connectors/README.md

 **Modes to run kafka connect server**

 * Standalone mode
-* Distributed mode - recommended to use production.
+* Distributed mode - recommended for production use.

 **What is standalone Mode**